 Be patient and take the time to do all the proper checks.
 This includes interviewing your potential breeder.

 A good way to test whether the breeder is legit is by asking them a lot of questions.
-Some you know the answers to and others you don’t.
+Some you may already know the answers to and others you don’t.
+You’re just testing them at this point.

-You’ll be able to have a pretty decent idea of their skill and knowledge based of their responses.
+You’ll be able to have a pretty decent idea of their skill and knowledge based of their details of their responses.

 The best place to look for a Horgi breeder is by referral.
 If a friend or family owns a healthy and happy Horgi, then you have a great lead.
 However, not everyone knows someone with this mixed breed.